-I mentioned the topsy-turvy seasonal confusion that had me humming Christmas carols last June.
+I mentioned the topsy-turvy seasonal confusion that had me humming Christmas carols in June.
 It’s back.
 I’m doing it again.
 Mentally I’m making lists of Christmas shopping.
-So with that, I’m dusting off some observations from last December.
+So with that, I’m dusting off some seasonal observations from last December.

 * * *

 South Africans are seriously winding down for Christmas.
 Schools, government departments and contractors have all pretty much shut up shop for a month or more.
 I’m not clear what usual Christmas working hours are at the post offices, but as they’ve been on strike for about three months, have an enormous backlog, a serious cash flow crisis and are reportedly on the brink of total meltdown, I suspect there won’t be many Christmas cards arriving on time this year (at least that’s my excuse for not sending any and I am sticking to it).

 The power cuts continue and are due to continue for the months (and probably years) ahead.
 As a result, the old Lagos Christmas cracker joke is doing the rounds here:

 Q: What did we do before we had candles?

 While the power is out, the traffic lights stop working.
 Such traffic jams gave plenty of children the chance to read the prominent billboard, brainchild surely of the TV marketing Grinch of Christmas, that blared ‘Santa isn’t real.
 Cheer up with Comedy Central’.
 After numerous complaints, it was removed!
 You can read more about it here.

 While all else seems to be grinding to a halt, the supermarkets are relentless, tills ringing energetically throughout December.
 Should you wake up on Christmas morning and realise to your horror that you have forgotten your stuffing or Cranberry Sauce, worry not, a supermarket near you will be open, even on the 25th.